-CIBC Mellon does not engage in any derivative activities, but may pledge assets in order to meet financial obligations through overnight repurchase agreements or if opportunities exist, through term repurchase agreements.
+CIBC Mellon may pledge assets in order to meet financial obligations through overnight repurchase agreements or if opportunities exist, through term repurchase agreements.
+Additionally, CIBC Mellon is able to enter into interest rate swap agreements for hedging purposes.

 CIBC Mellon has in place a Pledging Policy, aligning with the Office of the Superintendent of Financial Institutions' B-11 Guideline, which outlines the requirements for pledging assets.